heyakash876/ethproject1/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "transact" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the sayHello function.
-Click on the "transact" contract in the left-hand sidebar, and then click on the "deposit,withdraw,blances or transfer functions.
-Finally, click on the "transact" button to execute the function and retrieve the function related message int the console.
+Once the contract is deployed, you can interact with it by calling the deposit/transfer/withdraw function.After that enter the desired inputs and click on the "transact"  button to retrieve the function related message in the console.

 ## Authors